MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/dashboards-reports-in-custom-views.md

  Use the following procedures to create a custom view to display a SharePoint dashboard from your environment in the Service Manager console.
 Complete all of the following three procedures in the order that they appear.

-## To create the dashboard management pack
+## Create the dashboard management pack

 1. In the Service Manager console, select **Administration**.